NoumenaDigital/npl-cli/README.md

   an argument.
 If no path is provided, the current working directory is used.
 - `npl openapi` - Generates the openapi specs for NPL protocols.
 An optional path to a directory can be provided as an argument.
 If no path is provided, the current working directory is used.
+- `npl test` - Run the NPL tests.
+An optional path to a directory can be provided as an argument.
+If no path is provided, the current working directory is used.

 ## Supported Operating Systems and architectures